edenau/bike-sharing-systems-optimization/README.md

 ## Other Functions
 * [CapacityCount.m](./CapacityCount.m) checks if there is enough parking spaces in the whole system for all time.
 If not, optimization problem must be infeasible.
 It does not matter at all if you are sure that the system must have empty spaces somewhere.
 * [HaversineDistance.m](./HaversineDistance.m) computes distance between two latitude-longitude points on Earth.
 It is called somewhere in the flow.
 * [IsWeekend.m](./IsWeekend.m) determines if a day is weekday/weekend in year *2017*.
-It is called somewhere in the flow.
+It is called somewhere in the flow. *Please DO NOT use this code if you want to check days in other years.*